dpmacisaac/untitled_data_proj/Project_Proposal.md

 Pretrained Convolutional Neural Network: I will be using a pretrained CNN model as a starting point for my machine learning model.
 I am looking at testing with VGG-16, ResNet-50, Inception-v3, and EfficientNet.
 These are all very strong pretrained models and I am hoping to discover which one will work best for my project.
 I am familiar with creating neural network models in PyTorch but I have never used a pretrained model so this will be where I spend a good amount of time.
 I believe that tuning the model to increase accuracy will take a good portion of my time.

 Flask: I think I will be using flask to create my web app.
-I haven't done extensive research into exactly how to create the site yet but since the app will be fairly simply.
+I haven't done extensive research into exactly how to create the site yet but since the app will be fairly simple I am not worried.

 GCP: I will be hosting my model and the site on GCP.
 Having watched tutorials (along with following along with the ones demonstrated in class) to connect GCP with flask apps with a NN model I think this will difficult but doable.
 This may be difficult since both these technologies are very new to me so I think there will be a bit of a learning curve but from my research of these over this period I am confident I can overcome these.